APLMOOC/APLMOOC/docs/course/ch3/bonus.md

 	<br>
 	Notice that ?
 0 returns a random real number between 0 and 1
 	<br><br>
-	The Grade Down operator ⍒ returns the indices of the elements of the list from largest to smallest
+	The Grade Down function ⍒ returns the indices of the elements of the list from largest to smallest
 	<br><br>
 	<br><br>
 	Getting the index of the largest roll.